spiceai/quickstarts/dremio/README.md

 ## Spice.ai Quickstart Tutorial using Dremio

-This quickstart will use a demo instance of Dremio with a sample dataset.
-No need to set up a Dremio instance, but the same steps can be used to connect to any Dremio instance available.
+The Dremio quickstart uses a publicly accessible demo instance of Dremio loaded with sample datasets.
+Thus, setting up your own Dremio instance is not required to complete the quickstart, but the same steps can be used to connect to any Dremio instance.

 **Step 2.** Initialize a Spice project: